Atomic Knight: Gardner Grayle

 On Earth-One, Gardner Grayle was a sergeant in the army.
 His platoon was the infamous Platoon 13 and its symbol was a knight.
 Feverishly opposed to nuclear war, Grayle volunteered for a virtual reality experiment to see how people would react to a post-atomic war world.
 Within this experiment, Grayle believed that the adventures of the Atomic Knights were only a dream.
 After emerging from the experiment, Grayle donned a S.T.A.R.
 Labs battle suit and declared himself a modern knight in shining armor, briefly becoming the second Shining Knight and serving with the Seven Soldiers of Victory.

 After a mildly successful career as a superhero, Grayle took a job at S.T.A.R.
-When he received a premonition from the goddess Cassandra, Grayle proceeded to use his new technical know-how to build his atomic armor.
-He then participated in the Crisis on Infinite Earths as one of the Forgotten Heroes who contacted Darkseid to enlist his help against the Anti-Monitor.
+Labs.
+When he received a premonition from the goddess Cassandra, Grayle used his new technical know-how to build his atomic armor.
+He then participated in Crisis on Infinite Earths as one of the Forgotten Heroes who contacted Darkseid to enlist his help against the Anti-Monitor.

-Afterward, he appeared in the Outsiders (vol. 1), a team he joined and stayed with until its disbanding.
-The Outsiders would later reform (in vol. 2) but were considered fugitives after being framed for the slaughter of a Markovian village (home country to Outsider Geo-Force).
-At first, he hunted the team down but was ultimately convinced of their innocence and was able to clear their name to the rest of the world.
-He also helps the Outsiders battle a vampiric infestation of the underground nation of Abyssia.
+Afterward, he appeared in Outsiders (vol. 1), a team he joined and stayed with until its disbanding.
+The Outsiders would later reform (in vol. 2) but were considered fugitives after being framed for the slaughter of a Markovian village.
+At first, he hunted the team down but was convinced of their innocence and helped clear their name.
+He also helps the Outsiders battle a vampiric infestation in Abyssia.
 With the Outsiders, he also fell in love with fellow Outsider Windfall and they were seen together at Geo-Force's wedding.

-Beyond just his Atomic Knight armor, Gardner also had the power to see the future.